Programme

 Welcome speech

-- Prof. Jin-peng HUAI, Minister, Education of the People's Republic of China
+- Mr Jin-peng HUAI, Minister of Education of the People's Republic of China

 - Mr Jian-chun CUI, Commissioner, Ministry of Foreign Affairs in Hong Kong Special Administrative Region

-- Mr Tim Leung LUI, Chairman, University Grants Committee
+- Mr Tim LUI Tim-leung, GBS, JP, Chairman of the University Grants Committee

 Session 1 - The Importance of Knowledge Globalization for Humanity